Fast-HotStuff: A Fast and Resilient HotStuff Protocol: Evaluation

 \section{Evaluation}

-As pipelined HotStuff is widely adopted due to its higher throughput, we implemented prototypes of pipelined Fast-HotStuff and pipelined HotStuff using Go programming language.
-For cryptographic operations we used dedis advance\fangyu{d} crypto library in Go \cite{dedis-Signatures} .
+As pipelined HotStuff is widely adopted due to its higher throughput, we implemented prototypes of pipelined Fast-HotStuff and pipelined HotStuff using the Go programming language.
+For cryptographic operations, we used dedis advance\fangyu{d} crypto library in Go \cite{dedis-Signatures}.
+Dedis library supports both BLS aggregated signatures as well as threshold signatures (used during evaluation) \cite{Short-Signatures-from-the-Weil-Pairing}.
 Moreover, for hashing values\fangyu{,} we used SHA256 hashing \chen{in} the Go crypto library~\footnote{https://golang.org/pkg/crypto/sha256/}.
 We tested Fast-HotStuff's performance on Amazon cloud (AWS) with different network sizes $40,70,100,130,160$ (to compare performance and scalability) and different block sizes ($1MB$ and $2MB$).
 We used $t2.micro$ replicas in AWS, where each replica has a single vCPU (virtual CPU) comparable to a single core with $1GB$ memory.
-The bandwidth was set to $500$ Mb/sec (62.5 MB/sec) and the latency between two end points was set to $50$ msec.
-We also performed forking attack on each network of different sizes, $k=1000$ times and took mean of the average throughput of the network and the latency incurred by blocks affected by this attack.
+The bandwidth was set to $500$ Mb/sec (62.5 MB/sec) and the latency between two endpoints was set to $50$ msec.
+We also performed forking a attack on each network of different sizes, $k=1000$ times, and took the mean of the average throughput of the network and the latency incurred by blocks affected by this attack.